Richard Fulton: State Senate

 In 1954, Fulton was elected to the Tennessee State Senate in place of his brother Lyle, who suddenly died from cancer shortly after receiving the Democratic nomination for that post.
 Fulton was sworn in on January 3, 1955, but because he was only 27, below the minimum age for Senators under the Tennessee State Constitution, the Senate voted unanimously (28–0) to unseat him.
 Fulton could not serve in the Senate until he was elected in 1956 at the age of 31.
 He was reelected to the Senate in 1958, then left politics to begin a career in real estate.

 Congress

 In 1962, he entered the Democratic primary for the Nashville-based 5th Congressional District against incumbent Congressman Joseph Carlton Loser.
 The election commission initially declared Loser the winner; however, a friend of Fulton successfully filed suit to throw out the primary results after The Tennessean reported corruption at the commission.
 In the rerun of the primary, Fulton defeated Loser and was victorious in November.
 Fulton voted in favor of the Civil Rights Acts of 1964 and 1968, and the Voting Rights Act of 1965.
+For the most part, Fulton's voting record in Congress was a liberal one.
 He resigned from the House after his election as mayor.